'Morons,' Banksy's Art Work Burned In Real Life, Sells For $394,000 As A Non-Fungible Token | Benzinga

 “Our aim is to bridge the world of traditional art with the world of NFTs.
 So, we’ll definitely be doing more to uphold this ethos,” said Uddin.

-Why It Matters: Uddin said that a further event with a prominent artist is already is in the planning station, as per CoinDesk.
+Why It Matters: Uddin said that a further event with a prominent artist is already is in the planning stage, as per CoinDesk.

 The group that burned the Banksy piece claimed that “as long as the physical piece exists, the value of that piece will remain with the physical.”